-Step #2 – Multiply the principal by rate of interest.
+- Multiply the principal by the rate of interest.

-Step #5 – After entering the above formula in excel we shall obtain periodically installments.
+- After entering the above formula in excel, we shall obtain installments periodically.

-Step #6 – Determine the annual taxes on the property and annual insurance of the property and divide the same by loan period by monthly for example.
+- Determine the annual taxes on the property and annual insurance of the property and divide the same by loan period by monthly, for example.

-Step #7 – Now sum up the value arrived in step 4 and step 6 which shall yield total periodical cash outflow
+- Now sum up the value arrived in step 4 and step 6, which shall yield total periodical cash outflow

 PMT(rate, nper, pv, fv, (type)) and add up value arrived in step 6.